IPod: History

-Apple contracted another company, named Pixo, to help design and implement the user interface (as well as Unicode, memory management, and event processing) under Jobs' direct supervision.
+Apple contracted another company, named Pixo, to help design and implement the user interface (as well as Unicode, memory management, and event processing) and the firmware under Jobs' direct supervision.

 The name iPod was proposed by Vinnie Chieco, a freelance copywriter, who (with others) was contracted by Apple to determine how to introduce the new player to the public.
 After Chieco saw a prototype, he was reminded of the phrase "Open the pod bay doors, Hal" from the classic sci-fi film 2001: A Space Odyssey, referring to the white EVA Pods of the Discovery One spaceship.
 Chieco's proposal drew an analogy between the relationship of the spaceship to the smaller independent pods and that of a personal computer to its companion music player.

 The product (which Fortune called "Apple's 21st-Century Walkman") was developed in less than one year and unveiled on October 23, 2001.
-Jobs announced it as a Mac-compatible product with a 5 GB hard drive that put "1,000 songs in your pocket."
+Jobs announced it as a Mac-compatible product with a 5 GB hard drive that put "1,000 songs in your pocket".

 Apple researched the trademark and found that it was already in use.
 Joseph N. Grasso of New Jersey had originally listed an "iPod" trademark with the U.S. Patent and Trademark Office (USPTO) in July 2000 for Internet kiosks.
-The first iPod kiosks had been demonstrated to the public in New Jersey in March 1998, and commercial use began in January 2000, but the venture had apparently been discontinued by 2001.
+First demonstrated in New Jersey in March 1998, iPod kiosks saw commercial use from January 2000 until the venture was discontinued by 2001.
 The trademark was registered by the USPTO (or TSPMO) in November 2003, and Grasso assigned it to Apple Computer, Inc. in 2005.
 Separately, the earliest recorded use in commerce of an "iPod" trademark was in 1991 by Chrysalis Corp. of Sturgis, Michigan, styled "iPOD", for office furniture.

 As development of the iPod progressed, Apple continued to refine the software's look and feel, rewriting much of the code.
 Starting with the iPod Mini, the Chicago font was replaced with Espy Sans.
 Later iPods switched fonts again to Podium Sans—a font similar to Apple's corporate font, Myriad.
 Color display iPods then adopted some Mac OS X themes like Aqua progress bars, and a brushed metal appearance in the screen lock interface.